-The Brunswick Centre is a pioneering medium-rise, high-density, inner-city neighbourhood, designed by Patrick Hodgkinson (with the help of a young David Levitt and David Bernstein).
-The centre, which is Grade II listed, was a heroic prototype for a holistic community, integrating housing, shopping, a medical centre, cinema and office space in a single development.
+The Brunswick Centre is a pioneering low-rise, high-density, inner-city neighbourhood, designed by Patrick Hodgkinson (with the help of a young David Levitt and David Bernstein) in the 1960s.
+The estate, which is Grade II listed, was a heroic prototype for a holistic community, integrating housing, shopping, a medical centre, cinema and office space in a single development.

-The shopping street at the centre of the concourse level has been upgraded with a new anchor supermarket inserted at the northern end of the development, in line with the original concept of creating a ‘full stop’ at the end of the street.
-The retail units have been enlarged and the shop fronts extended to provide more attractive spaces for retailers, whilst tensile membrane canopies offer shoppers protection from the weather.
-Coupled with active and intelligent management of these spaces, these simple changes have created a new, popular high street for Bloomsbury.
+At the heart of the estate, the shopping street has been upgraded – the retail units have been enlarged and the shop fronts extended to provide more attractive spaces for retailers, whilst tensile membrane canopies offer shoppers protection from the weather.
+A new anchor supermarket has also been created at the northern end, in line with the original aim of having a ‘full stop’ at the end of the street.
+Coupled with active and intelligent management, these simple changes have created a new, popular high street for Bloomsbury.

-The hard and soft landscape forming the plinth at the centre has been completely refurbished.
-The width of the vast concourse has been reduced by adding glass walkways, canopies and central seating, creating a more active and intimate streetscape.
-Accessibility has also been greatly improved, with the complete remodelling of the existing stepped and ramped entrances onto the surrounding streets.
-Finally, a new work of public art by Susanna Heron has been created, taking the form of a water feature in the centre of the concourse.
-Together, these interventions encourage conviviality within the space, and ensure that the centre is animated both day and night.
+The landscaping around the scheme has been totally overhauled.
+The width of the vast plaza has been reduced by adding glass walkways, canopies and central seating, creating a more active and lively streetscape.
+Accessibility has also been greatly improved and a new work of public art by Susanna Heron installed.
+Together, these interventions encourage conviviality and ensure that the centre is animated both day and night.

 The renewal of the Brunswick has been hugely successful.
-Its renaissance has acted as a model for what can be done to reuse other, tired twentieth century buildings.
-English Heritage have identified the project as exemplary.
-Crucially, all of our additions have been sympathetic and simple, suggesting the Brunswick Centre, which has provoked debate about modernist architecture for 50 years, was more than fit for purpose from the start.
+Crucially, all of our additions have been sympathetic and simple, suggesting the estate, which has provoked debate about modernist housing for thirty years, was more than fit for purpose from the outset.
 Indeed, with the repairs made, Patrick Hodgkinson now expects the Brunswick ‘to go on another couple of hundred years’.